Turkey has opened its borders and is resuming flights on a country-by-country basis, while some domestic restrictions are being lifted.

 Do I need to go into quarantine when arriving to Turkey?

 - Anyone arriving to Turkey without test results, might be required to self-quarantine or quarantine in a government facility.

-- Arrivals from Afghanistan, Bangladesh, Brazil, South Africa, India, Nepal, Pakistan, and Sri Lanka must self-quarantine for 14 days.
+- Arrivals from Brazil, South Africa, Nepal, and Sri Lanka must quarantine on government-designated facility for 14 days.

 Are COVID-19 tests required to travel to Turkey?

 - All arrivals to Turkey will be required to present a negative PCR test, no older than 72 hours, and will undergo screening of symptoms.